-Michael Ignatieff is President and Rector at the Central European University (CEU) in Budapest, Hungary.
+Michael Ignatieff is president and rector at the Central European University (CEU).
 Prior to CEU, he was Edward R. Murrow Professor of Practice at the Shorenstein Center on Media, Politics & Public Policy

 at Harvard Kennedy School.

-Born in Canada, educated at the University of Toronto and Harvard, Michael Ignatieff is a university professor, writer and former politician.
-He holds a doctorate in history from Harvard University and has held academic posts at the University of British Columbia, Cambridge University, the University of Toronto, the London School of Economics and Harvard University, where he was Director of the Carr Center for Human Rights Policy between 2000 and 2005.
+He is a university professor, writer and former politician.
+He holds a doctorate in history from Harvard University and has held academic posts at the University of British Columbia, Cambridge University, the University of Toronto, the London School of Economics and Harvard University, where he was director of the Carr Center for Human Rights Policy between 2000 and 2005.

 Between 2006 and 2011, he served as an MP in the Parliament of Canada and then as leader of the Liberal Party of Canada and leader of the Official Opposition.
 He is a member of the Queen’s Privy Council for Canada and holds eleven honorary degrees.